AdguardTeam/FiltersRegistry/README.md

     * `groupId` - group identifier (see groups description below);
     * `subscriptionUrl` - default filter subscription URL
     * `tags` - a list of tags (see tags description below)
+    * `trustLevel` - level of trust (see trust levels description below)

+        ##### Trust levels:
+        * `low` - default level, if "trustLevel" property is not configured at all.
+        * `high` - trusted third-party filter lists.
+Some advanced rules from there are allowed.
+        * `full` - all types of filter rules are allowed.
+Only AdGuard filters have full trust at the moment.

     Metadata example:
     ```javascript